Yoga is all about the journey. It’s helpful to have an experienced guide.

 Sara E. McNeil has worked as a writer and editor for twenty years at both alternative and mainstream newspapers, and in corporate and higher education communications.
 She majored in English and philosophy at Newcomb College, Tulane University, and spent a year at the University of St. Andrews, Scotland.
 She earned a master’s degree in English literature at Vanderbilt University.
 A native Arkansan, she loves reading, writing, collecting images, travel, and yoga.
 Her practices of yoga and writing continually inform each other–both practices are about noticing, listening, and discipline, and she believes that yoga can open a door into creativity and into the deepest parts of the self.
 She is married to Jack Zibluk, and they have a daughter, Kate Zibluk, as well as a dog, two cats, and three turtles.
-Sara is a graduate from Yoga East Healing Arts 200 hour certification program and teaches Hatha Yoga classes and philosophy in our 200 hour yoga teacher training program.
+Sara is a graduate from Yoga East Healing Arts 200 hour certification program as well as the 300 hour advanced yoga teacher training program.
+She teaches Hatha Yoga classes and philosophy in our 200 hour yoga teacher training program.